mitric-lab/programming_theochem/src/04-numerical_optimisation/02-test_functions.md

 ## Test Functions

-Before diving into specific optimization algorithms, we will first take a look at some test functions which can help us check how well our algorithms are performing.
+Before diving into specific optimization algorithms, we will first take a look at some test functions that can help us check how well our algorithms are performing.
 There are lots of
 [Test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization) out there, serving different purposes.
 Because we want to visualize the test